siyangsun/courtyard/content/a system for ephemera and eternità.md

   - room
   - exhibit
 ---
-#### I've been thinking about how to organize and share my thoughts for many years.
+#### I spent many years thinking about how to organize and share my thoughts
 Having spent a period of time thinking about this is not uncommon; I find some comfort in that I'm not the only one out here with a wasteland of discarded blogs that each went strong for maybe 3 months.

 ![[a hydra of twitter and tumblr accounts.png]]